sr320/LabDocs/protocols/ProteinprepforMSMS.md

 7) Evaporate samples to near dryness at 4C in speed vac (should take ~4hrs)

 8) Reconstitute peptides in 100 µl final solvent.
-Light vortex.
+Light vortex and centrifuge down.
 Store at -80°C.